DIT-ROBOTICS/eurobot-2024-vision-envs/README.md

 ## A. Build Image and Run Container

-The architecture of its each environment is  on the folder name.
+The architecture of its each environment follows by the folder name.

 1. Git clone this repo.